-As unbelievable as it may sound, there is a limit to how much coffee we could buy – excess baggage and financial constraints eventually take over 🙂 But…in our 6 weeks in Antigua and Guatemala City we managed to try the beans from four different roasters.
+As unbelievable as it may sound, there is a limit to how much coffee we could buy – excess baggage and financial constraints eventually take over 🙂 But…in our 6 weeks in Antigua and Guatemala City we managed to try the beans from five different roasters.
 So don’t treat this as a definitive list, but more a solid place to start your own taste test:

 - Paradigma Cafe (The best!) – Words can not describe how good the beans from Paradigma are.
 This little cafe in the heart of Zona 4 in Guatemala City doesn’t distract you with epic breakfasts or other fluff.
 It’s all about the coffee and they do it with style!